 Class-based shaping also enables users to create a hierarchical policy map structure, which means network professionals can place traffic shaping in a primary policy map and place other QoS features in a secondary policy map.

 Traffic shaping affects packets leaving an interface.
 The network temporarily stores packets deemed less important in a buffer queue and sends them out more slowly with a leaky bucket technique.

 On the other hand, network professionals can configure traffic policing for traffic that exits and enters an interface.
 Policing will simply drop packets as opposed to storing them in a temporary queue, so policing is less efficient in most cases.

 Traffic shaping and net neutrality

 Traffic shaping is a frequent topic of debate between advocates of net neutrality and proponents of a two-tiered system.
-Advocates of net neutrality argue that internet data packets should be treated impartially, without regard to their content, destination or source, and that it is difficult to delay some types of traffic without unintentionally hampering others.
+Advocates of net neutrality argue that users should treat internet data packets impartially, without regard to their content, destination or source.
+They also argue that it's difficult to delay some types of traffic without unintentionally hampering others.

 On the other hand, proponents of a two-tiered system argue that there have always been different levels of internet service and a two-tiered system can enable more freedom of choice and promote internet-based commerce.